-- Lift the bow out of the water. - Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller). - In excess can cause boat porpoising (bouncing) or propeller ventilation.
+- · Lift the bow out of the water. - · Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height. - In excess can cause boat porpoising (bouncing) or propeller ventilation.